apache/yunikorn-site/docs/user_guide/service_config.md

 When running YuniKorn using the standard deployment model, all pods should be labeled, as YuniKorn is unable to schedule pods without an `applicationId` defined.

-When running YuniKorn using the scheduler plugin deployment model, this setting can be used to filter which namespaces should be scheduled via YuniKorn's queueing model, and which should bypass queueing and be scheduled by the embedded default scheduler.
+This setting can be used to filter which namespaces should be scheduled via YuniKorn's queueing model, and which should bypass queueing and be scheduled by the default scheduler.

 This setting is a comma-separated list of regular expressions.
 If this setting is an empty string, all pods forwarded to YuniKorn will have an `applicationId` label